Join us to learn Russian with the experts!

 With our expert tutor on hand to guide you, you will soon find yourself developing new language skills that will open up a world of possibilities.

-Consequently, the course will help students to refresh and consolidate their basic language skills, revise some of the lexical repertoire and grammar structures learnt in the previous two terms, and further develop fluency for interaction in a variety of ways and for a range of purposes.
+The course will help students to refresh and consolidate their basic language skills, revise some of the lexical repertoire and grammar structures learnt in the previous three terms, and further develop fluency for interaction in a variety of ways and for a range of purposes.

-Students will continue working with the textbook that was already used on the 40-hour Beginners course.
+Students will work with the Ruslan-2 textbook which is a continuation of Ruslan-1 that was already used on the Beginners and Improvers course.
+Extra material will be supplied from a variety of other textbooks and online courses as appropriate.
 There will be exercises and reading on the shared screen, as well as use of free digital resources (e.g. YouTube videos and audio).
 In addition, there will also be speaking practice (telling stories in turns).

 The following grammar and subject topics to be covered: